 Room shape

-If you’re tiling multiple rooms at once, consider variations in shape and size.
+If you’re tiling multiple rooms at once, consider the different variations in shape and size to best suit your space.
 Unless your room is rectangular, you’re likely to have to cut tiles to fit into different corners and angles.
-This includes the hallway, which often requires more cuts and leads to additional wastage.
+In particular, smaller spaces such as hallways or loft bathrooms tend to be more angular in shape, requiring more cuts and leading to additional wastage.

 Room type